TylerAlsop/TylerAlsop/README.md

 ## I’m currently working on:

-- A website for a local artist.
+- A website for a 3D printing company.
 - [My Blog on Medium](https://tyleralsop.medium.com/)

 ## I’m currently learning: